Kimmy Gustafson

-Working in a coroner’s office or medical examiner’s office could be a good job for people who are interested in science, the human body, and helping families to find out what may have caused the death of a loved one.
-Becoming a forensic autopsy technician is one option for those who are fascinated by human anatomy and who are not squeamish around the idea of dissecting bodies.
+Working in a coroner’s office or medical examiner’s office could be a good job for people interested in science, the human body, and helping families find out what may have caused the death of a loved one.
+Becoming a forensic autopsy technician is one option for those fascinated by human anatomy and not squeamish about the idea of dissecting bodies.
 Additionally, this career typically does not require extensive postsecondary learning.

 Generally, a minimum of certificate-level training or an associate degree in a field such as biology, funeral science, or a similar subject is required.
-However, knowledge about anatomy, physiology, and medical lab practices that are included in most bachelor’s degree curriculums will help increase job opportunities.
+However, knowledge about anatomy, physiology, and medical lab practices included in most bachelor’s degree curricula will help increase job opportunities.

 Read on to learn more about a career as a forensic autopsy technician.

-Job growth estimates are not available specifically for forensic autopsy technicians from the US Bureau of Statistics, which tracks trends for major job occupations.
-However, the BLS (2022) includes autopsy assistants within the “medical assistant” category and estimates job opportunities in this field will grow 16 percent from 2021 to 2031.
-This job growth is much faster than the average for all jobs, which is 5 percent for that same time frame.
+The US Bureau of Statistics, which tracks trends for major occupations, does not provide job growth estimates specifically for forensic autopsy technicians.
+However, the BLS (2025) includes autopsy assistants within the “medical assistant” category and estimates job opportunities in this field will grow 14 percent from 2023 to 2033.
+This job growth is much faster than the average for all jobs, which is 4 percent for that same time frame.

 The pay for forensic autopsy technicians varies by location and by state.
 The BLS does not track salaries for those with a forensic autopsy technician education, but other sources do provide context for salary and pay.